TobbaT/SingularGames/prompts/GeneralInstructions.md

 [
     ["Comment", "Gemini mistakenly took their turn.
 I need to notify them, inform them about ChatGPT's turn, and let them take their turn now."],
     // Note that the Referee identifies itself when writing to player, indicating where different parts of the message come from.
     ["Gemini", "Referee : It was not your turn to play just yet!
-Let's forget that happened, here is what ChatGPT did during their turn : [...].
-Now it is your turn, what is it going to be?"]
+Let's forget that happened, here is ChatGPT's addition to the story : 'Once upon a time, there was a big dragon that couldn't fly...'.
+Now it is your turn, how do you continue this story?"]
 ]
 ```